The Black Beacon Trail Races- FAQs 2026

 The race is open to runners and walkers that can maintain the pace to reach the cut off times.

-The Black Beacon 100 race starts at 1800 on Friday evening from Hay-on-Wye and has a 40 hour time limit (Sunday 1000).
-To continue on the route you must have left the turnaround point in Pontneddfechen within 19 hours giving you 21 hours to make the return leg.
+The Black Beacon 100 race starts at 1400 on Friday from Hay-on-Wye and has a 42 hour time limit (Sunday 0800).
+To continue on the route you must have left the turnaround point in Pontneddfechen within 19 hours giving you 23 hours to make the return leg.

-The Black Beacon Ultra Bach (50Km) race starts at 0800 on Saturday from Pontneddfechen and has a generous 14.5 hour time limit (Saturday at 2230).
+The Black Beacon SOUTH (50Km) race starts at 0900 on Saturday from Pontneddfechen and has a generous 14 hour time limit (Saturday at 2300).

 The Black Beacon Trail Race